olavolav/uniplot/README.md

 ## Examples

-Note that all the examples are without color and plotting only a single series od data.
+Note that all the examples are without color and plotting only a single series of data.
 For using color see the GIF example above.

 ### Plot sine wave